-Hillary Clinton Says She's 'Optimistic About Our Country, But I Am Not Naive'
+Clinton Won't Rule Out Questioning 2016 Election, But Says No Clear Means To Do So

 You know Terry, I think it was a phony rationalization by Comey for the following reasons: Both Loretta Lynch and Bill immediately said they talked about grandchildren; there was no subject raised that had any legal significance.
 That's No. 1.

 No. 2: There's a chain of command in the Department of Justice.
 The deputy attorney general, Sally Yates, who I think people recognize as an incredibly experienced woman with great integrity, was next in line.
 So there was no reason why Comey could not have gone up the chain, which was what the protocol required.
-So he could've gone to Sally Yates if he thought, OK I don't want to put Loretta Lynch in this kind of awkward position, so she recuses herself, so I will go to Sally Yates.
+So he could've gone to Sally Yates if he thought, "OK, I don't want to put Loretta Lynch in this kind of awkward position, so she recuses herself, so I will go to Sally Yates."

 But I do give him credit for recognizing there was no case.
 Where I part company is when there is no case that is all that's supposed to be announced.
 He had to go and do a press conference and indict the entire State Department and how the State Department diplomats communicate, and I write about this in the book, and I try to be as dispassionate as possible.

-OK, so let's say, whatever his rationalization was, it ends on July 5, when he makes that, I thought, uncalled for press conference.
+OK, so let's say, whatever his rationalization was, it ends on July 5, when he makes that, I thought, uncalled-for press conference.
 That's not my beef with him.
 We were doing fine after that.
 We had a great convention; I won all three debates.
 I was judged by every poll — public and private — as on my path to winning.

 You do.